-The Ministry of Health in Malawi has guidelines for pediatric HIV testing and counseling which fully tackle issues of child disclosure.
+The Ministry of Health in Malawi has guidelines for paediatric HIV testing and counselling which specifically tackle issues of child disclosure.
 The guidelines encourage gradual disclosure where information is given to the child piece by piece so as to not overwhelm the child.
-The guidelines go on to say “disclosure to a child should be regarded as a process, not an event” (Guidelines for Paediatric HIV Testing and Counselling, 2007).
+The guidelines advise that “disclosure to a child should be regarded as a process not an event” (Guidelines for Paediatric HIV Testing and Counselling, 2007).

-During this time a mobile clinic exercise was being conducted by the areas Health Surveillance Assistants (HSA’s).
-Sada’s grandmother, Estele Namphinda, took Sada and his younger brother Chifundo to the mobile clinic where HIV tests were conducted on both children.
+Sada was tested during a mobile clinic exercise conducted by the area’s Health Surveillance Assistants (HSAs).
+Sada’s grandmother, Estele Namphinda, took Sada and his younger brother Chifundo to the mobile clinic, where HIV tests were conducted on both children.
 Sada had an HIV positive result while Chifundo tested negative.

 “Before I started taking the medication, I was getting sick frequently and as such, I missed school a lot.
-I couldn’t even play with my friends and this made me sad but now because of the new medication I play a lot,” testified Sada who is also now a member of the catchment area’s teen club – a support group for children ages 10 -18.
+I couldn’t even play with my friends and this made me sad, but now because of my new medication, I play a lot,” testified Sada, who is also now a member of the catchment area’s teen club – a support group for children ages 10 -18.

 “I make sure Sada doesn’t miss his ART appointments.
 Since the hospital is far and Sada’s grandmother is old, I pick Sada up on my bicycle and take him to the health facility for checkups and medication.
 I also take him to the teen club every month,” shared CRP Affack Kasenda.